How Much Does It Cost To Build A House?

-The cost to build a fully custom home will range from $200 to $550 per square foot based on location and your choices in design and interior and exterior finishes.
-Most people will also need to buy land to build the house on.
+The cost to build a custom home is $200 to $550 per square foot based on the location, choices in design, and interior and exterior finishes.
+Most people also need to buy land to build the house on.

 By choosing all your design options up front, or by going with a developer with pre-designed options you can save up to 30%.

 New home construction costs with a developer can be approximately 15% less than with a custom home builder.
 Developers plan subdivisions and offer a range of floorplans to select from.
 Developers build many houses at once, so houses typically cost less each than a custom home, and they’re likely to be completed faster too.

 Developments range in price from first-time buyers to established couples seeking a luxury home.
 Most developer planned subdivisions will also have a playground, picnic tables, a BBQ area, and even a pool.
 On the downside, it could mean there is construction around your home for some time, and it won't be custom designed.